 Virtual or In-Person Tours: Which is Right for You?

 While remote tours may have become popular out of necessity, they won’t go away any time soon.
 The ability to see a property without visiting in-person has its own advantages, even in a post-pandemic landscape.
-Some prospects may be moving from out-of-state, so it may be difficult to travel for an apartment tour.
+For example, some prospects may be moving from out-of-state, so it may be difficult to travel for an apartment tour.
 Others may feel more comfortable exploring a property virtually without taking up the time of a leasing agent.
 Remote touring is still a viable option, even when potential residents can visit in person.

-Ultimately, there is no right or wrong answer.
+Ultimately, there is not one right or wrong answer to this question.
 Virtual and in-person touring naturally complement each other.
 Renters can choose one or both, allowing them to more efficiently use their time as well as the time of leasing agents.
-Potential residents can gather all the information they need and sign a lease online.
-They can also tour in person like they always have.
+Potential residents can gather all the information they need and sign a lease online, while also touring in person like they always have.